What is a Limited Liability Partnership?

 • A word or character that is similar in appearance or meaning to another from the existing name a word

-• A character that is commonly used in UK companies names a punctuation mark or a special character, such as the 'plus' sign, a word or character that is similar in appearance or meaning to another from the existing name
+• A character that is commonly used in UK company names a punctuation mark or a special character, such as the 'plus' sign, a word or character that is similar in appearance or meaning to another from the existing name

 It is not permissible for the name of your limited liability partnership to be offensive.
 Unless you acquire permission, your name cannot contain a 'sensitive' phrase or expression or suggest a relationship with the government or local authorities.